Top 9 Essential Oils For Migraines

 Our top tips are as follows:

-Remember to dilute all synergy blends and single oils before applying topically.
+Remember to use diluted essential oils before topical application.
 Also, avoid eye contact with essential oils when applying them to the temples, forehead, or scalp.

-Be sure to use Peppermint, Eucalyptus, and Spearmint conservatively, as they are incredibly potent oils that can fill a large room and may exacerbate the symptoms of your migraine if you’re sensitive to aromas.
+Be sure to use Peppermint oil, Eucalyptus oil, and Spearmint oil conservatively, as they are incredibly potent oils that can fill a large room and may exacerbate the symptoms of your migraine if you’re sensitive to aromas.

 Remember that essential oils can ease the effects of a migraine but are not a catch-all solution.
 If you frequently get migraines, we recommend reaching out to your doctor and seeking further medical advice.